tshuna001/Unarine_Tshiwawa_Blog/_posts/2019-11-13-Unsupervised-Machine-Learning:-Clustering-Task-(star- clustering).md

     (17515, 26)

 This dataset is now 21 dimensional: there are 21 features describing each sample.
 Here we will use principal component analysis (PCA), which is a fast linear dimensionality reduction technique.
 It reduces the dimensions of a dataset by projecting the data onto a lower-dimensional subspace.
+Reducing the number of dimensions down to two (or three) makes it possible to plot a condensed view of high dimensional training set on a graph and often gain some important insight by visually detecting patterns, such as clusters.

 For 2-dimensional subspace: The first principal component (PCA1) covers the maximum variance in the data and the second principal component (PCA2) is orthogonal to the first principal component--all principal components are orthogonal to each other.